Building a Secure Attachment Bond with Your Baby

 - Pay attention to the kinds of movements, sounds, and environments your baby enjoys.
 Some babies are comforted by motion, such as rocking or being walked back and forth, while others respond to sounds like soft music, or a change of environment such as being carried outside.

 Watch out for peer pressure from well-meaning family and friends.
 What worked for their baby may not work for yours.
-By learning what it takes to calm and soothe your baby, you initiate trust, and your baby begins the process of learning how to self soothe.
+By learning what it takes to calm and sootheyour baby, you initiate trust, and your baby begins the process of learning how to self soothe.

 Many of your baby’s early signs and signals are about the need for food and proper rest.
 Increasing the frequency of feedings or adding in some extra time for rest where appropriate can make a big difference in your baby’s ability to engage and interact when awake.

 Without proper rest, a baby cannot be calm and alert and ready to engage with you.
-Babies sleep a lot (often 16-18 hours a day in the first few months), and your baby’s sleep signals will come more often than you might expect.
+Babies sleep a lot (often 16-18 hours a day in the first few months), and their sleep signals will come more often than you might expect.
 Often, babies who are overtired can act hyper-alert and move frenetically.
 You might mistake this energy for an invitation to engage, but really, it is your baby’s way of saying that naptime should have been 30 minutes ago.

 The importance of having fun, playing with, holding, and sharing happiness with your baby cannot be overstated.
 Smiles, laughter, touch, and interaction are as important to a baby’s development as food or sleep.
 Your body language, tone of voice, and loving touch are all important ways of communicating with your baby.

 When you see signs that your baby wants to play, try to relax and then enjoy exchanging smiles, funny faces, and happy coos with your baby.
 Toys, books, and music can provide a helpful starting point for play, but often all it takes is a game of peek-a-boo or a silly voice to invite your baby to interact.
-Infants with an undeveloped nervous system can become exhausted very quickly, so watch for signs that your infant needs to withdraw from play because he or she has become over stimulated.
+Infants with an undeveloped nervous system can become exhausted very quickly, so watch for signs that your infant needs to withdraw from play because they have become over stimulated.
 If you feel uncomfortable or unsure about how to play with your baby, keep trying.
 Any discomfort or embarrassment should go away when you experience the joys of interacting with your child.

 You don’t have to be a perfect parent all of the time in order to bond with your baby.
 Just do your best, and don’t worry if you don’t always know what your baby wants.
-What makes attachmentsecure, rather than insecure, is thequality andresponsiveness of the interaction with your baby and a willingness to notice and repair a missed signal.
+What makes attachment secure, rather than insecure, is the quality and responsiveness of the interaction with your baby and a willingness to notice and repair a missed signal.

-Secure attachment requires you to understand your baby’s cues one third of the time, not every time
+You need to understand your baby’s cues one third of the time, not every time

 You don't have to be perfect to have a secure attachment with your infant.
 As long as you notice when you have missed your infant’s cue and continue trying to figure out what your baby needs, the secure attachment process stays on track.
 In fact, the process of realizing there’s a disconnect between you and attempting to repair it may even strengthen the relationship you have with your infant.